 Are we limited to two applicants per proposal?

-No, you may have a third applicant if it is justified.
+Yes, but you may include other collaborators in the project.
 However, the maximum funding will not change (two graduate students total for one year).

 Can I erase the text in the square brackets in the application form?